Moumeneb1/LIVRABLE_ABOUMADA/crisis/README.md

-# This Folder contains the notebooks used for training the models on the Three-level classificatino of Frenh tweets in ecological crisis
+# This Folder contains the notebooks used for training the models on the Three-level classificatino of French tweets in ecological crisis

 ```bibtex
 @article{Kozlowski-et-al2020,